This is an overview of the process of contributing to the DHIS2 source code.

 - Review: The DHIS2 core developer team regularly monitors available PRs and will do a review of the PR.
 The PR should be adjusted based on feedback and comments.
 The PR will be merged to master once approved by two core team members.

 - Celebrate: Once merged, the commit will be part of the next applicable DHIS2 release.
 The development team needs enough time to review and incorporate changes into the development and test cycles.
-If you want to see your contribution in a specific release, a good rule of thumb is that PRs must be created and raised to the core team at least:
+If you want to see your contribution in a specific release, PRs must be created and raised to the core team at least 2 months in advance of a major release, and 1 month in advance of a patch update.